Recycled Toilet Paper Facts 🧻 – Is It Better To Use For The People And The Environment?

 In a country where a "tabo" (the Filipino's version of dipper) is commonly essential, I don't believe that a violent toilet paper clash—arising from #COVID19-related panic-buying—is going to be seen in a local Filipino supermarket.

 - Purchasing reusable wipes – if you still insist on wiping when cleaning yourself, you could opt to buy reusable wipes, instead.
 You may have encountered other people saying that they use cloth wipes.
 Basically, they are wipes called “the family cloth” that can be cleaned and reused again after the initial use.
 Although for me, I do not think that this is a good practice.
-Read this and see for yourself.
+Read this article from Lifehacker on why not to use cloth based toilet papers and see for yourself.

 Using recycled toilet paper is the way to go as opposed to using virgin toilet rolls.
 It is much better for the environment because it helps divert paper waste from landfill.
 Additionally, it also reduces the need for more trees to be cut down and made into toilet paper.
 But even if it is good for the environment, it might not be that good for humans because it is said to contain BPA.
 There are other alternatives you can buy and use that cleans you up just as good – if not better – as toilet papers do.